 Whether protection was justified or not, a debility of the world market system was brought to light by the effects of interventions.
 The import tariffs of one country hampered the exports of another and forced it to seek for markets in politically unprotected regions.
 Economic imperialism was mainly a struggle between the Powers for the privilege of extending their trade into politically unprotected markets.
 Export pressure was reinforced by a scramble for raw material supplies caused by the manufacturing fever.
 Governments lent support to their nationals engaged in business in backward countries.
-Trade and the flag were racing in one another's wake.
+Trade and flag were racing in one another's wake.
 Imperialism and half-conscious preparation for autarchy were the bent of Powers which found themselves more and more dependent upon an increasingly unreliable system of world economy.
 And yet rigid maintenance of the integrity of the international gold standard was imperative.
 This was one institutional source of disruption.
-A similar contradiction operated inside the national boundaries.